csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 To our knowledge there is no bound on how large a number might be constructed in the process of reaching a given target—for example, the number 620,448,401,733,239,439,360,000 is generated in the expression for 5—so the state space for this problem is infinite.
 Such state spaces arise frequently in tasks involving the generation of mathematical expressions, circuits, proofs, programs, and other recursively defined objects.

-**3.2.2 Real-world problems**
+### Real-world problems

-We have already seen how the **route-finding problem** is defined in terms of specified loca-ROUTE-FINDING PROBLEM

-tions and transitions along links between them.
+We have already seen how the **route-finding problem** is defined in terms of specified locations and transitions along links between them.
 Route-finding algorithms are used in a variety of applications.
 Some, such as Web sites and in-car systems that provide driving directions, are relatively straightforward extensions of the Romania example.
 Others, such as routing video streams in computer networks, military operations planning, and airline travel-planning systems, involve much more complex specifications.
 Consider the airline travel problems that must be solved by a travel-planning Web site:

 - **States**: Each state obviously includes a location (e.g., an airport) and the current time.
 Furthermore, because the cost of an action (a flight segment) may depend on previous segments, their fare bases, and their status as domestic or international, the state must record extra information about these “historical” aspects.